 MtDNA.
 This looks at everyone’s mitochondrial DNA, as explained above.

 FamilyFinder.
-This is a different sort of test altogether, which looks at your autosomal DNA and compares the results with other people in FamilyTreeDNA’s enormous database, to see if you are related to any of the other people who have already been tested.
+This is a different sort of test altogether, which looks at your autosomal DNA and compares the results with other people in FamilyTreeDNA’s enormous database so as to identify cousins and enable ethnicity testing.
+It provides an estimate of your likely ethnicity, broken down into percentages.
+These can only be estimates, but they can be interesting and sometimes surprising.
+Say, 87.5% of your genome matches people who say they are of Irish origin; in that case the test will tell you that seven eighths of your ancestors probably came from Ireland.
+If 12.5% matches people of, say, Eskimo origin, the test will say that one eighth of your ancestry was probably Eskimo.
+That may be the first time you realised you had an Eskimo great grandparent!
+Equally, if you suspect you have, say, a quarter French ancestry, such a test could quickly confirm or deny this.
+The FamilyFinder test will also tell you how closely you are related to any of the other people who have already been tested.
 The results will tell you if you are a close cousin of someone else, but it can’t tell you how – it may be through your father or mother, or either of their parents (etc), and it can sometimes be quite a puzzle to do the genealogy and work out what the connection was.
 However, this test is immensely useful if you want to know if you are related to a specific person (maybe you think your grandmother was the illegitimate child of someone else’s great uncle, for instance): you and the other person simply take one of these tests each.
 When your results come back you will see if you show up as close relatives of each other or not.
 If you do, you will know that your theory was correct.

 For more about the way your genetic results links you into the greater story of humanity and of life on Earth, see my book In Search of Our Ancient Ancestors.

-To have your family tree traced back using records, to find out as much as possible about your individual ancestors up your male and female lines, see here.
+You can have your family tree traced back using records, to find out as much as possible about your individual ancestors up the male and female lines.